gen2brain/cbconvert/README.md

         --grayscale      Convert images to grayscale (monochromatic)
         --rotate=0       Rotate images, valid values are 0, 90, 180, 270
-        --flip="none"    Flip images, valid values are none, horizontal, vertical --brightness=0   Changes the brightness of the images, must be in range (-100, 100) --contrast=0     Changes the contrast of the images, must be in range (-100, 100) --suffix=SUFFIX  Add suffix to file basename
+        --flip="none"    Flip images, valid values are none, horizontal, vertical --brightness=0   Adjust brightness of the images, must be in range (-100, 100) --contrast=0     Adjust contrast of the images, must be in range (-100, 100) --suffix=SUFFIX  Add suffix to file basename

       cover [<flags>] <args>...